adbt-lang/adbt/README.md

 <br>

 > 💡 When setting the `expires` meta field, the string _"(update frequency)"_ is optional in `ADBT` files.
-It will be automatically added to the compiled filter file.
+In Adblock filter files is requires, hence, it will be automatically added to the compiled filter file.

 <br>